LiamWRyan/Air-Conditioning-Control-System/README.md

 The red and green LEDs are simulating the heating and cooling units resepctively.

-In this system, the user chooses a temperature value (Tchoosen) amd sends it to the CC1350 microcontroller.
+In this system, the user chooses a temperature value (Tchoosen) and sends it to the CC1350 microcontroller.
 The microcontroller should then turn on the *heating unit* (red LED) or the cooling unit (Green led) periodically until the chosen temperature is reached.